hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

-I will stop to share my summary here, please find my other summary on my LinkedIn posts page:[https://www.linkedin.com/in/zheyuan-he-7a1207338/recent-activity/all/](https://www.linkedin.com/in/zheyuan-he-7a1207338/recent-activity/all/).
+I will stop to share my summary here, please update my future summary on my LinkedIn posts page:[https://www.linkedin.com/in/zheyuan-he-7a1207338/recent-activity/all/](https://www.linkedin.com/in/zheyuan-he-7a1207338/recent-activity/all/).

 -----------